dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

     2. If the user has multiple tabs of the app open, however, we can’t sneak in a quick update and reload.
 This is because the active service worker controls all the active tabs at the same time, so to activate the new service worker, all the tabs need to be reloaded simultaneously.
 Reloading all of the tabs without the user’s permission may lose unsaved data in the other open tabs, so we don’t want to do that.
 In this case, we rely on the next to options to happen.
 4. If a new service worker is installed and waiting to take over, a notification will be visible at the bottom of the user’s profile menu.
 If they click it, the waiting service worker will be directed to take over, and the page will reload.
    ![Update available notification](update-available-notification.png)
    If there are multiple tabs open, a warning will be shown that all the tabs will reload, so the data in those tabs should be saved before proceeding.
+If possible, the number of tabs is shown in the modal to help the user account for forgotten tabs, as could happen if the user has many browser windows open or is on a mobile device.
    ![Reload confirmation modal](reload-confirmation-modal.png)
 5. If none of the above cases happen, then the app will rely on the native browser behavior: after all open tabs of the app in this browser are closed, the new service worker will be active the next time the app is opened.